rmst/chi/README.md

 ```
 See [examples/experiments.py for the full example](examples/experiments.py)

-For a more advanced example see the [Wasserstein GAN example](/examples/wgan.py).
+For a more interesting experiment see the [Wasserstein GAN example](/examples/wgan.py).

 --------------------------